By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Once you’re ready to leave Panama City behind, head further afield to one of Panama’s many spellbinding archipelagos.
 Panama is warm 365 days a year and has just two basic seasons: the rainy season from May–November and the dry season, which runs from December–April.

 Speaking of 365, island-hop between 365 pristine islands of perfection and simultaneously connect with an indigenous tribe at the San Blas Islands.
 The region (also referred to as Guna Yala) is inhabited by the Kuna Indians who control all tourism.
-The archipelago has around 100 nameless islands and islets to get splendidly lost off the beaten track.
+The archipelago has around 100 nameless islands and islets in which to get splendidly lost.

-Explore the unknown with a hike through the lawless Darien jungle from Panama to Colombia – it’s one of the least visited places on earth.
+Explore the unknown with a hike through the remote Darien jungle that stretches from Panama to Colombia – it’s one of the least visited places on earth.

 The Darien National Park is also a UNESCO World Heritage site (one of five in Panama) and here, bird watchers can have a field day every day.
 Proceed at your own risk, however, as the not-so-friendly neighbors here including jaguars, fire ants, pit vipers, botflies and paramilitary groups.